akka/akka/akka-docs/src/main/paradox/stream-typed.md

 Java
 :  @@snip [ActorSinkExample.java]($akka$/akka-stream-typed/src/test/java/docs/akka/stream/typed/ActorSinkExample.java) { #actor-sink-ref }

 For an actor to be able to react to backpressure, a protocol needs to be introduced between the actor and the stream.
-Use @scala[@scaladoc[`ActorSink.actorRefWithAck`](akka.stream.typed.scaladsl.ActorSink#actorRefWithAck)]@java[@javadoc[`ActorSink.actorRefWithAck`](akka.stream.typed.javadsl.ActorSink#actorRefWithAck)] to be able to signal more demand from the actor, when it is ready to receive more elements.
+Use @scala[@scaladoc[`ActorSink.actorRefWithAck`](akka.stream.typed.scaladsl.ActorSink#actorRefWithAck)]@java[@javadoc[`ActorSink.actorRefWithAck`](akka.stream.typed.javadsl.ActorSink#actorRefWithAck)] to be able to signal demand when the actor is ready to receive more elements.

 Scala
 :  @@snip [ActorSourceSinkExample.scala]($akka$/akka-stream-typed/src/test/scala/docs/akka/stream/typed/ActorSourceSinkExample.scala) { #actor-sink-ref-with-ack }